PEFT-Ref: A Modular Reference Architecture and Typology for Parameter-Efficient Finetuning Techniques: Introduction

-As an increasing number of PEFT techniques are being reported, it is becoming harder to compare them in terms of efficiency improvements and performance at different tasks, in particular which aspects of their structure and functionality are linked to better efficiency and performance.
-With the PEFT-Ref framework we aim to provide a standard way of characterising and comparing PEFT techniques: the framework consists of a modular reference architecture and typology that define structural and functional properties of PEFT techniques, and facilitate characterising them and comparing their efficiency and task performance.
+As an increasing number of PEFT techniques are reported, it is becoming harder to compare them in terms of efficiency improvements and performance at different tasks, in particular which aspects of their structure and functionality are linked to better efficiency and performance.
+To address this we propose the PEFT-Ref framework consisting of a modular reference architecture and typology which provide a standardised way of characterising PEFT techniques in terms of their structural and functional properties.
+In this paper, we present the reference architecture (Section~\ref{sec:peft-ref}), and use it to create a typology of seven leading PEFT techniques (Section~\ref{section:peft-techniques}), and to compare the techniques in terms of efficiency and performance (Section~\ref{sec:peft_comparison}).
+We illustrate how this in turn can be used to inform design choices and technique selection for specific tasks (Sections~\ref{section: peft_selc_dev}), and finish with a review of related work and some conclusions (Section~\ref{section:related_work} and~\ref{sec:conclusions}).

-The paper is structured as follows: Section~\ref{sec:peft-ref} presents PEFT-Ref in detail.
-Section~\ref{section:peft-techniques} uses PEFT-Ref to characterise seven leading PEFT techniques.
-Section~\ref{sec:peft_comparison} compares the techniques in terms of efficiency and performance, and Section~\ref{section: peft_selc_dev} illustrates using PEFT-Ref to inform design choices and technique selection for specific tasks.
-Section~\ref{section:related_work} reviews related work on finetuning and modularity and situates our work within these areas.